-U.S. homeowners have been almost entirely shielded from the Fed's hiking cycle.
-Homeowners' equity is at the highest level on record and financial assets have been bolstered by strong capital markets performance.
+U.S. homeowners were almost entirely shielded from the Fed's hiking cycle.
+Homeowners' equity is still near the highest level on record and financial assets have been bolstered by strong capital markets performance.
 This positive wealth effect has supported higher-income household consumption, seen in rising credit card balances (without rising default rates).

 - High-income consumers make up a large portion of consumer spending.
-Equity market pressure may be enough to cause these consumers' confidence to wane, weighing on overall consumer activity. - Consumers no longer have a savings backstop; "excess savings" have long been drawn down.
+Equity market pressure remains a risk in that it may be enough to cause these consumers' confidence to wane, weighing on overall consumer activity. - Consumers no longer have a savings backstop; "excess savings" have long been drawn down.
 A lower savings rate is likely a point of vulnerability in a rising inflation scenario.